• Skip to main content

 CDP Runtime components

-All CDP Applications have some standard components that are running CDP system services.
+All CDP Applications have some standard components that run CDP System services.
 They are communicating with OS and ethernet, scheduling components, and automatically connecting to other CDP applications.
 Values, Messages, and Events are also distributed by the CDP runtime system.
-The CDP runtime components are found as subcomponents inside the hidden component called CDP.
+The CDP runtime components are found as subcomponents inside the hidden a component called CDP.
 In addition, GUI applications have a component called CDP2Qt.
-The CDP Runtime components can and should not be removed.
+The CDP runtime components should not be removed.

 The Applications will print some info at startup, like ethernet interface info and versions of CDP and libraries, see below for an example.